nuralogix/dfx-api-snippets-python/dfxsnippets/addData.md

 import time             #for synchronous from glob import glob   #for gathering the payload files

-from dfxpythonclient.adddata_pb2 import DataRequest	 # proto object for addData request from dfxpythonclient.websocketHelper import WebsocketHandler  # for handling websockets activity
+from dfxsnippets.adddata_pb2 import DataRequest	 # proto object for addData request from dfxsnippets.websocketHelper import WebsocketHandler  # for handling websockets activity
 ```

 ## Basic usage